11 Important Things to Know About 1031 Exchanges in Florida

 Here's how a construction exchange works:

 You sell the property you want to relinquish and the proceeds are transferred to your QI.
-Then you find a piece of raw land or a property that needs to be rehabbed and negotiate the lowest price you can get.
+Then you find a piece of raw land or property that needs to be rehabbed and negotiate the lowest price you can get.
 But, rather than closing on the property yourself, you instead empower your QI to acquire the property for you.

 Your QI then holds title to the property during the remainder of the exchange period and use the remainder of your exchange funds to pay for construction or improvements to the replacement property.
 Once the construction has been completed, the improved property will be transferred to you as replacement property.